ON RACISM AND HERITAGE IN DAUGHTER OF ODYSSEUS.

 Some say there is a sinister agenda behind the use of the word, and many dread being labelled as ‘racist.’

 Some say that only whites are racist and can’t themselves be victims of racism.
 This simply is not true; we are ALL potential victims of ethnic hatred and discrimination

 I won’t delve into these arguments.
 What I do know is that there are different ethnicities, races, tribal groups amongst humanity.
-In the same way there are cats, but there are subspecies of cats: tigers, lions, cheetahs, panthers, jaguars and the good old humble domestic cat.

 Differences exist.
 Humans have for centuries lived in geographical locations amongst people of their own race/ethnicity/tribe.
 That this race shares similar physical characteristics as well as customs and cultural traits.